dwesely/kidgames/README.md

 Browser games for my kids

 ## Tic Tac Toe
 A quick implementation of Tic Tac Toe, where the kid can choose the color they want to be, and the computer won't win or stalemate every time.
+The computer is a little smarter than random when you set the level higher, but still beatable.
 ### TODO:
 * Let kid draw lines instead of auto-drawing the winning line.
 Just display a flag saying somebody won.
 * Stop computer from playing once a winner is found